mohitk30/mohitk30/README.md

 - 🌱 I’m currently learning c programming language...
 - 💞️ I’m looking to collaborate on project of c language...
 - 📫 How to reach me contact at +919829906261,
--  I'm a first year undergraduate student at National Institute of Technology, Delhi.
-I love to solve challenging problems.
-    I like to connect with people and do projects related to Web Development,App Development,etc but not limited to it and also explore new things.

-- 👯 I’m looking to collaborate on projects